About

 Meriliis Rinne (MERU) is an Estonian-born artist living and working in the United Kingdom.
 Her practice explores tension—between structure and freedom, surface and depth, control and intuition.

-Working primarily in abstract painting, she constructs her own canvases and frequently incorporates recycled textiles and found materials.
+Working across abstract painting and abstracted female figures, she constructs her own canvases and frequently incorporates recycled textiles and found materials.
 The physicality of the surface is central to her process; each layer carries traces of resistance, friction, and transformation.

 She is an active member of Art Society Soho and ArtCan, and her work has been featured in ERR Kultuur and Sirp.